 With the use of a tonometer your Optometrist is able to check the interocular pressure - a raised pressure may be an indicator of glaucoma.

 Keeping the eye in good health is an important element to help maintain good vision throughout our lives.
 Regular exercise, a good diet high in vitamins and no smoking can all have benefits on our eye health.

-Unfortunately there are hereditary elements that can effect our chances of developing eye related disorders that effect our ability to see clearly.
-Conditions such as diabetes, glaucoma and macular degeneration are all inherited conditions that have a higher than average chance of developing, if they have affected our parents or grandparents.
+Unfortunately there are hereditary elements that can affect our chances of developing eye related disorders that affect our ability to see clearly.
+Conditions such as diabetes, glaucoma and macular degeneration are all inherited conditions that have a higher-than-average chance of developing, if they have affected our parents or grandparents.
 Regular visits to an Optometrist for eye examinations play an important role in monitoring the health of your eyes.
-Your Optometrist can spot these types of condition early in their developement and this can play an important role in early treatment and reducing the long term effects on your sight.
+Your Optometrist can spot these types of conditions early in their development and this can play an important role in early treatment and reducing the long-term effects on your sight.

 Author: John Dreyer Optometrist Bsc(Hons), MCOPTOM, DipCLP